esatterwhite/node-seeli/README.md

 * color `<String>` - The chalk color to use when outputting help text. default `green`
 * name `<String>`   - the name of the command that is used in generated help
+* exitOnError `<Boolean>` - Seeli will forcefully exit the current process when an error is encountered. default `false`
+* exitOnContent `<Boolean>` - Seeli will forefully exit the current process when it is passed output content from a command. default `true`
 * help `<String>`  - a file path or module name to a custom help command.
 This will be passed to `require` and must export a single command instance
     * `seeli.set('help', '/path/to/help/command')`